Fenkey/irma/README.md

 [14:46:15,554132|032126|7f4d19fa7700] Core - Raise exception while invoking application !
 Check it pls
 ```

-If there is any other reason, refer to [FAQ](./docs/FAQ.zh-CN.md) please.
-If success, the `log` file will be generated:
+If there are any other reasons, refer to [FAQ](./docs/FAQ.zh-CN.md) please.
+If success, the `log` files will be generated:

 ```bash
 $ cat Bin/Debug/log/event/irma_20200903.log